noobskies/t3a-videoblade/memory-bank/activeContext.md

 - **Feature: TikTok OAuth** (2025-11-19)
   - Added `TIKTOK` to `Platform` enum in Prisma schema.
-  - Configured `better-auth` with TikTok provider using `TIKTOK_CLIENT_KEY` and `TIKTOK_CLIENT_SECRET`.
+  - Configured `better-auth` with TikTok provider.
-  - Added `connectTikTok` mutation to `platformRouter`.
-  - Updated `src/app/platforms/page.tsx` with TikTok connection card.
-  - Added environment variable validation for TikTok credentials.

-- **Feature: Retry Logic** (2025-11-19)
-  - Added `retryPublish` mutation.
+  - Added `connectTikTok` mutation.
-  - Updated UI to show retry button for failed jobs.

-- **Feature: Video Thumbnails** (2025-11-19)
-  - Client-side thumbnail generation during upload.
-  - Thumbnails visible immediately in Library/Edit.

-- **Homepage Update** (2025-11-19)
-  - Modern MUI layout for homepage.

 ## Active Decisions

-- **TikTok Auth Flow**: We use Better Auth's `signIn.social` to link the TikTok account.
-The `connectTikTok` mutation then syncs the tokens to our `PlatformConnection` table.
-- **MUI Icons**: Used `MusicNote` as placeholder for TikTok icon since `@mui/icons-material` doesn't have a dedicated TikTok icon.
+- **Privacy Mapping**: TikTok's "Friends" privacy setting is mapped to a new `MUTUAL_FOLLOW_FRIENDS` enum value in `VideoPrivacy`.
+This required a schema migration (via `db push` for dev speed).
+- **Multi-Platform Publishing**: We iterate through selected platforms in the backend and create separate `PublishJob` records for each, triggering their respective Inngest events.
+This allows for independent status tracking and retries.

 ## Next Steps

-1.  **Implement Multi-Platform UI** (Phase 2 - Step 3)
-    - Update publish page to allow selecting multiple platforms.
-    - Update library to show status per platform.
-    - Handle platform-specific metadata fields if needed.
+1.  **Phase 3 Planning**
+    - Review roadmap for Phase 3 (if defined) or identify next major feature set (e.g., Analytics, more platforms, etc.).

 ## Current Context

 - **Project**: VideoBlade (Multi-Platform Video Publisher)
 - **Phase**: Phase 2 (Multi-Platform - TikTok)
-- **Status**: Phase 2 Step 2 Complete.
+- **Status**: Phase 2 Complete.
-- **Current Task**: Proceeding to Step 3 (Multi-Platform UI).
+- **Current Task**: Phase 2 Complete.